NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/N/Necrotic Bomb (Greater).md

 You gain a +2 bonus to attack rolls.

 The bomb deals 3d6 void damage and 3 void splash damage.
-On a critical hit, the target is [[Conditions/Sickened|Sickened 3]].
+On a critical hit, the target is [[Sickened|Sickened 3]].

 *Source: Pathfinder #165: Eyes of Empty Death*
 *OGL*